 Strategic corporate plan

-We develop a plan each year to establish:
+We develop a strategic plan each year to establish:

 Other governance frameworks

-Our activities each year are also guided by:
+Our activities throughout the year are also guided by the following frameworks:

 We publish details of current contracts and expected contract opportunities in the year ahead.